savob/savobajic.ca/content/projects/extracurricular/zephyr.md

 phone mid-ride as well as occasional communication interruptions make me question the true feasibility of re-using this interface in future projects for HPVDT.

-*Also learned to double check project names before commiting to them, to avoid errors such as using "Zypher" instead of "Zephyr" in project materials.*
+*Also learned to double check project names before committing to them, to avoid errors such as using "Zypher" instead of "Zephyr" in project materials.*

 # Detailed Report